 Roger Short Memorial Fund

-The Roger Short Memorial Fund finances a travel scholarship programme to Turkey and neighbouring countries (particularly Greece, Bulgaria and Cyprus, but with the emphasis on Turkey) in perpetuity.
-This is an extension of a travel scholarship programme already in place at the College.
-You can read many of the reports written by those who have benefited from the fund by selecting “Travel Reports” on our News and Features page.
-College also publishes an annual Roger Short Memorial Fund Newsletter which can be found on our Publications page.
+Established in memory of Roger Short (1963, Classics): finances a travel scholarship programme to Turkey and neighbouring countries (particularly Greece, Bulgaria and Cyprus, but with the emphasis on Turkey) in perpetuity.
+Find out more about the Roger Short Scholarships on our Travel Grants page or read The Roger Short Memorial Fund Newsletters on our Publications page.

 The Oxford-Radcliffe Scholarships